mmistakes/minimal-mistakes/_drafts/kafka-streams.markdown

 ## 2. Basics

-As we said, the Kafka streams library is a client library, and it manages streams of messages reading them from topics and writing the results to different topics.
+As we said, the Kafka Streams library is a client library, and it manages streams of messages reading them from topics and writing the results to different topics.

 As we should know, we build streaming applications around three concepts: sources, flows (or pipes),